AlexandreBelling/go-boojum/README.md

 # Go-boojum

-Boojum is an WIP protocol that aims at massively reducing the cost of zk verification on a blockchain through ZK-Snark proof aggregation.
-A demo implementation of ZK-SNARK aggregation.
+Boojum is an WIP protocol that aims at massively reducing the cost of ZK-SNARK verification on a blockchain through a proof aggregation scheme.
+A PoC demo implementation of ZK-SNARK aggregation is available in this repository.

 ## Security

 **The code in this repository is not suitable for production.
 It is PoC grade and has not undergone extensive testing.
-It additionally leaks memory.**
+It additionally leaks memory and has some known flaws.**

 ## Overview